cncf/tag-security/assessments/projects/cubefs/self-assessment.md

 ### Background

 CubeFS is an open-source cloud storage solution that is compatible with various data access protocols such as S3, POSIX, and HDFS, and supports two storage engines - multiple replicas and erasure coding.
 It provides users with multiple features such as multi-tenancy, multi-AZ deployment, and cross-region replication.
 It is widely used in scenarios such as big data, AI, container platforms, databases, middleware storage and computing separation, data sharing and data protection.

+In June 2019, JD.com donated (then known as) ChubaoFS to the CNCF, and in December 2019, ChubaoFS was sandboxed.
+Later, in August 2020, OPPO joined the project as a promoter and contributor.
+By March 2022, the project name was changed from ChubaoFS to CubeFS to ease pronunciation in English.
+Finally, in July 2022 CubeFS entered the incubation stage.

 ### Actors
 These are the individual parts of your system that interact to provide the